m-one-w/M1WEngine/docs/specSheet.md

   This status is when the direction vector falls within the eastern most section of the direction sphere.

 The player status determines which animation frame will be active.

+## Map
+There are multiple map files stored per level.
+A map file is a CSV file containing the location of a tilesheet asset.
+Each layer of objects within the map will have it's own CSV file.
+The 2 essential maps are the landscape map and the entity map, but there will be additional maps stored that contain item locations such as rocks, trees, shrubs, and sign posts ect.

+### Landscape Map
+The map will be stored as CSV files containing integers associated with a landscape on the tileset.
+A internal mapping of values to tileset locations will be stored for simple tileset lookup based on the CSV file.

+### Entity Map
+The entity map will be the same size as the landscape map, but hold and array of objects instead of primitives.
+Each object will contain all the entities within that map location.
+If nothing can be interacted with, the map location will be set an empty array.
+This map will not exist as a file, and instead will be managed in memory.

+### Entity Detection
+Any entities that can interact with each other will be listed on the entity map.
+Collisions and other interactions such as movement towards entities under specific conditions will be done by checking against the entity map.

+Entities will know where they are on the entity map by storing their own location indivdually.
+Both the individual location and the entity map location should be updated on movement.

 ## Enemy Movement
 Enemies will wander the map after being spawned.